Tumauini: Congress representation

 Tumauini, belonging to the first legislative district of the province of Isabela, is currently represented by Antonio T. Albano.

 Government facilities

-On June 28, 2021, the municipal government inaugurated the new Tumauini Municipal Hall along National Highway in barangay San Pedro.
-The newly built multi-million peso structure is designed to accommodate government functions, delivery of basic services for the people and as a facility for various civic and cultural activities.
+On June 28, 2021, the municipal government inaugurated the new Tumauini Municipal Hall along National Highway in Barangay San Pedro.
+The newly built multi-million peso structure is designed to accommodate government functions, delivery of basic services for the people, and as a facility for various civic and cultural activities.

 On May 10, 2023, the municipal government inaugurated the new Tumauini Legislative Building and Tumauini Municipal Police Station.
-These newly built modern facilities were erected to accommodate legislative functions for the members and staffs of the municipal council and give a bigger office space for the Philippine National Police to help them perform their duties and responsibilities in maintaining the peace and order within the town’s territorial boundaries.
+These newly built modern facilities were erected to accommodate legislative functions for the members and staff of the municipal council and give a bigger office space for the Philippine National Police to help them perform their duties and responsibilities in maintaining the peace and order within the town's territorial boundaries.